sharpenrocks/Sharpen/README.md

 ## Release Notes
 All notable changes to the *Sharpen* extension are documented in the [changelog](https://github.com/ironcev/sharpen/blob/master/CHANGELOG.md).
 Below is the excerpt from the changelog that lists only the summary of major changes.

+### 0.10.1
+- Bug fixes in the Sharpen Results view.

 ### 0.10.0
 - Null-coalescing assignments suggestions (C# 8.0).
 - "Learn more..." and "What is/was new in C# X.Y?" links to MSDN documentation in the Sharpen Results view.